 Rhode Island State Personal Income Tax(PIT)

-Rhode Island state tax system includes three brackets (3.75%, 4.75%, 5.99%), which are determined by an individual's income level and filing status, including Single, Married Filing Jointly, Married Filing Separately, and Head of Household.
+Rhode Island state tax system includes three brackets (3.75%, 4.75%, 5.99%) for the tax year 2024, which are determined by an individual's income level and filing status, including Single, Married Filing Jointly, Married Filing Separately, and Head of Household.

 Rhode Island State Unemployment Insurance (SUI)